Updated May 24, 2020.

 - Advertising costs include pre-opening, opening, grand opening, and the first three months of operation.
 Advertising costs also include the cost associated with printing in-store handouts.

-- You will be required to pay the franchisor $5,000 upon signing the Lease for your Store, which will be refunded to you upon submission of paid invoices for purchases of advertising materials and media placement relating to the opening and grand opening of your Store.
+- These amounts are reimbursed to you after submission of proof of paid invoices for purchases of advertising materials and media placement from third-party suppliers relating to the opening and grand opening of your Store.

 - Retail fixtures include custom display fixtures that you purchase directly from approve suppliers.